 PBCs are the building blocks of the larger solution, all of which are connected via application programming interfaces (APIs).
-The core capabilities of a commerce platform may still be used, but it acts more like a “peer” among other solutions than a “core” around which other solutions fit.
+The core capabilities of an ecommerce platform may still be used, but will act more like a “peer” among other solutions than a “core” around which other solutions fit.

 Composable commerce vs. headless commerce